jackhardy1/setting_up_angular_notes/README.md

     };
   }
   ```

-* Update any feature tests to require the library:
+* Update any feature tests to require the library, *example taken from ToDo list*:
   ```Javascript
   var mock = require('protractor-http-mock');